 Responsibilities

-- Manage a complex caseload within Family Help to support children, young people and families.
+- Manage a complex caseload of Family Help cases.

-- Prioritise, adapt practice and remain calm under pressure in a fast-paced environment.
+- Prioritise, adapt practice, and remain calm when under pressure in a fast-paced environment.

-- Experience of working with children and families and a passion for supporting sustained change.
+- Experience of working with children and families and a passion for effecting sustained change.

-- Good IT skills with proficiency in Word, Excel and databases.
+- Good IT skills with proficiency in Word, Excel and databases; ability to communicate effectively at all levels.

 Benefits